• Skip to primary navigation

 • This cheese sauce may appear thin right after blending, but it will naturally thicken slightly as it rests, thanks to the small amount of cornstarch.
 No need to add more starch, which can cause a grainy texture - just give it time to set for the perfect consistency.

-top view of a hand holding a tortilla chip with butternut vegan cheese sauce above a bowl of cheese sauce.
+hand holding a chip with sauce over a bowl of vegan butternut squash nacho cheese sauce.

 Serving Suggestions